epfl-ada/ada-2023-project-cinemada/Readme.md

 **Oct 29 - Nov 17**: Data exploration and preprocessing, formulation of the research questions and hypotheses

-**Nov 18 - Nov 28**: Construction of all the charts and plots needed for each analysis (Dividing the work across the 5 members)
+**Nov 18 - Nov 28**: Construction of all the charts and plots needed for each analysis (Dividing the work on parts 1-4 of the main analysis across the 5 group members)

 **Nov 29 - Dec 8**: Results analysis and correlation investigation